 No matter how much a person loves to learn new languages, there comes the time for everyone when he/she doesn’t have a will to learn.
-This is a completely normal period, which according to language phycologists, happens in learning a new language when a student comes to a difficult part for him/her.
+It is a an entirely reasonable period, which, according to language phycologists, happens in learning a new language when a student comes to a difficult part for him/her.

-Here are some suggestions we hope can help you in building a strong learning habit:
+Here are some suggestions we hope can help you in building a healthy learning habit:

 - Make a timetable for one week.
 Write down from Monday to Sunday your learning activities, for example:

 - Monday: Vocabulary- practice already learned words and phrases, and write down if you have any doubts or questions to ask a tutor.

 - Wednesday: Reading- choose on the internet and read some interesting articles from a field that interests you.
 Write down if you have any doubts or questions to ask a tutor.

 - Thursday: Speaking- prepare two topics you want to speak to your tutor.

 - Saturday: Writing- write down a sentence for each new word you’ve learned in class this week

 Note that this is just an example.
 You can make your own for one week ahead, 15 days, one month- it is up to you.